nestybox/sysbox/docs/procfs-emulation.md

   - Other:

-    - Tell the kernel to procss the mount syscall; no further action is necessary.
+    - Tell the kernel to process the mount syscall; no further action is necessary.

 * Do path resolution & permission checking